 - Be aware of background noise that can make hearing conversations more difficult.
 For example, when you go to a restaurant, don’t sit near the kitchen or where music is loudest.

 It will take time for your loved one to get used to watching people as they talk and for family and friends to always speak louder and more clearly.
-Because every situation is different, Dakota Home Care, the experts in home care in North Dakota, assigns experienced Home Health Aides and nurse managers to assess and provide in-home care for your loved one, as well as support and education for you and your family.
+Because every situation is different, Dakota Home Care, the preferred homecare agency in North Dakota, assigns experienced Home Health Aides and nurse managers to assess and provide in-home care for your loved one, as well as support and education for you and your family.
 We will patiently work together with you and your family to help care for a loved one with hearing loss and other challenges.
 We will draft and implement an individualized plan for care and wellness.
 To receive a free consultation, call (701) 663-5373.